realXtend/doc/netgames/api_complexity_analysis.rst

 For the *dynamic function call* information, to calculate the **Message Points** (MP) in the overall OP analysis, we use the Closure Javascript compiler to traverse the source code to collect function calls and their argument counts.
-Basic filtering with AWK is used to filter in the relevant information from the Closure tree.
 To be able to analyze also Actionscript code, we do text processing to strip AS extensions to the basic ECMA/Javascript (remove public/private definitions and type declarations).
-A simple parser made with Python is used to read the function call data required to calculate MPs.
+A parser made with Python is used to read the function call data required to calculate MPs.
 This completes the automated data collection and processing developed for the OP calculations here.

+Finally, to facilitate manual validation and visual communication of the data mined from the source codes, we added functionality to create UML class diagrams from the very same in-memory data structure which is used for the OP calculation.
+We chose the UXF format of the open source Umlet GUI diagram tool, due to it's simple and straightforward XML document format and the even simpler plaintext syntax used to describe the individual UML elements, such as a class or a relation.
+It is useful to be able to manually edit the diagrams further with the GUI tool to improve the layout and add notes.

-The software to run the calculations, together with the datasets used in the analysis here, is available from https://github.com/realXtend/doc/tree/master/netgames/tools/ (pointcounter.py is the executable, with the implementation of the equation).
+All this software to run the calculations, together with the datasets used in the analysis here, is available from https://github.com/realXtend/doc/tree/master/netgames/tools/ (pointcounter.py is the executable, with the implementation of the equation).

 Repository based automatic queries for OP analysis have been presented earlier in [henrich97repositorybased]_.
 There a repository of